2025 Western Queensland Surface Trough - exceptional circumstances packages

 The 2025 Western Queensland Surface Trough recovery operation includes a suite of exceptional circumstances funding developed to support eligible communities, families, small businesses, primary producers and not-for-profit organisations severely impacted by the Western Queensland Surface Trough and Associated Rainfall and Flooding, 21 March - 19 May 2025 event.

-To date, the following DRFA exceptional circumstances package components have been announced:
+The following DRFA exceptional circumstances package components have been announced:

 Environment